Glimpses of the X17 from coherent elastic neutrino nucleus scattering: Acknowledgments

 \section{Acknowledgments}

 SM is supported in part through the NExT Institute and STFC Consolidated Grant ST/X000583 /1.
-The work of YH is supported by the Balikesir University Scientific Research Projects via the Grant No. BAP-2022/083.
-YH thanks SM and Rikard Enberg for their hospitality during a visit to Uppsala, where part of this work was carried out under the auspices of the Short Term Scientific Mission (STSM) via the COST Action CA21106 “COSMIC WISPers”.
+YH is supported by The Scientific and Technological Research Council of Turkey (TUBITAK) in the framework of the 2219-International Postdoctoral Research Fellowship Programme.